PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 1. **Terminate Existing containers:** "Do you want to kill all running containers and screen sessions of testnet nodes? (y/n) n"

-- Type `y` Use this option and stop all active containers or node instances.
+- Type `y`.
+Use this option and stop all active containers or node instances.
 This will clean up all the older containers.
-Please cross-check your running containers before executing this command.
+Remember to cross-check your running containers before executing this command.

 2. **Custom Slot ID Deployment:** "Do you want to deploy a custom index of slot IDs (indices begin at 0, enter in the format [begin, end])? (indices/n)"